-6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Identifies a focused, u problem that is challe defined.
-1 / 0 is interesting but not challenging or is simple olistic. nsatisfactorily defined vith important The problem, if ider simplistic. ntified, is confused or rate based on this work Potential for significar research to their disci Limited potential for research to their disc focus could prove to significantly. cipline or with more Contribution of the discipline is not clea Unable to r
+6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A , Identifies a somewhat focused problem that is interesting but not particularly challenging or is simplistic.
+OR the problem is unsatisfactorily defined and characterized, with important omissions of key considerations.
+The problem, if ider simplistic. rate based on this work Potential for significar research to their disci Limited potential for research to their disc focus could prove to significantly. cipline or with more Contribution of the discipline is not clea Unable to r